coilhq/mucoa/DRAFT_SCENARIO_COVER.md

+# Settlement models:
+- immediate gross bilateral
+- deferred net bilateral (between two participants)
+- deferred net multilateral (between a participant and the scheme)
+- immediate net multilateral (between a participant and the scheme)

 immediate gross:

 # Transfer

 # Transfer 1 [A to B]
 ```
 DR Participant A Liquidity                  100
-    CR Participant A Payable To B 100
+    CR Participant A Payable To Scheme                  100
-DR Participant A Payable To B 100
+DR Participant A Payable To Scheme          100
     CR Participant B Liquidity                          100
 ```

 # Transfer 2 [B to A]
 ```
 DR Participant B Liquidity                  10
-    CR Participant B Payable To A 10
+    CR Participant B Payable To Scheme                  10
-DR Participant B Payable To A 10
+DR Participant B Payable To Scheme          10
     CR Participant A Liquidity                          10
 ```